coecms-training/access-om2-course/payu.rst

 * Memory independent of resolution (<4GB per thread)

-* Walltime should be minutes.
+* Walltime in minutes

 * No speed-up for low resolution (1 deg global model)

+* Minimum of 2 cpus

 Upcoming features